wcm-io/wcm-io-osgi-wrapper/gson/README.md

 If you want to deploy an updated Gson library in AEM 6.3 via AEM content packages you need to change the line `uninstall com.google.gson` to something like `uninstall com.google.gson [0,2.8.3]` to exclude your version.

-If you want or cannot change these lines on all your instances you can use this wrapper library: `io.wcm.osgi.wrapper:io.wcm.osgi.wrapper.gson'.
+If you want or cannot change these lines on all your instances you can use this wrapper library: `io.wcm.osgi.wrapper:io.wcm.osgi.wrapper.gson`.